joelbraun/Distributed-Policy/README.md

 Since OPA solves the difficult part (writing a good rules engine) for us, the real problem to solve is how to get it decision data.
 There are a few key considerations in propogating highly-distributed policy data:

 - A centralized policy data service provides a single point of failure for all your applications.
 If the system is down, all of your apps will lack the data necessary to make authorization decisions.
-There are ways around this, like shared caches, putting policy data in your authentication ticket, etc. but these don't really work for all scenarios (lots of permissions? lots of roles? lots of users with different roles?).
+There are ways around this, like shared caches, putting policy data in your authentication ticket, etc. but these don't really work for all scenarios (lots of permissions? lots of roles? lots of apps with different roles?).
 - Any non-caching solution must consider round-trip-time to gather data.
 HTTP calls to a different service incur significant cost, especially if these calls must occur on every processed request.

 Similar to OPA's sidecar architecture, I have implemented a PIP sidecar.
-This is also deployed alongside client application containers on the same node, to keep round-trip-time low.
+This is also deployed alongside client application containers on the same node, to keep call round-trip-time low.
 This has the added benefit of ensuring applications are not dependent on a single service, but rather are only dependent on their deployed sidecar.
 This sidecar then pulls from a high-speed, high-availability datastore with sufficient read replication to scale effectively.
 Your only limitation is the database.

 Because each app is deployed with data sidecars, these sidecars can also be tuned for different scenarios.
 Low number of users, high policy complexity?
 Cache this app's permission _per user_.
 High number of users, simple policy?
 Cache _per role_.
 Cache in-memory.
 Have an app with a shared cache if you want.
 It doesn't matter, because each app has its own sidecar and data access is **isolated**.